All Episodes

 But I'm going to just for educational purposes, I'm going to show you guys what a federal indictment looks like.

-performed at concerts and other events, Kelly and or members of the Enterprise on Kelly's behalf invited women and girls backstage and to other events following Kelly's live performances.
+When Kelly attended and performed at concerts and other events, Kelly and or members of the enterprise on Kelly's behalf invited women and girls backstage and to other events following Kelly's live performances.

-Let me enlarge this for you a little bit so you guys can see it better on your TV screens.
+Let me enlarge this for y'all a little bit so you guys can see it better on your TV screens.

 These women and girls were often offered wristbands that signified that they were authorized to attend an event.